nus-cs2113-AY2425S1/tp/docs/UserGuide.md

     **Alias**: `/calories` – Either `/c` or `/calories` can be used to specify the calorie count.

 Example: `prog edit /p 1 /d 1 /u 1 /w 30 /r 12`

-Updates Exercise 1 on Day 1 of Programme 1, setting the weight to 30 and resp to 12.
+Update Exercise 1 on Day 1 of Programme 1 by setting the weight to 30 and reps to 12.

 ```plaintext
 Updated exercise: Push-Up: 3 sets of 15 at 30 | Burnt 100 cals